cbutler112358/cbutler112358.github.io/_pages/publications.md

 <b>Butler, C. D.</b>, and A. L. Lloyd.
 How the consequences of genetic load are modulated by density-dependence.
 (2024) Preprint.
 DOI: 10.1101/2024.11.08.622719.

-<b>Butler, C.</b>, & P. Stechlinski (2023).
+<b>Butler, C.</b>, and P. Stechlinski (2023).
 Modeling Opioid Abuse: A Case Study of the Opioid Crisis in New England.
 <i>Bulletin of mathematical biology</i>, 85(6);45.
 DOI: 10.1007/s11538-023-01148-1.

 Yadav, A., <b>Butler, C.</b>, Yamamoto, A., Patil, A., Lloyd, A., and M. Scott (2023).
 CRISPR-Cas9 based split homing gene-drive targeting